dd9jn/rfc4880bis/crypto-refresh.md

 These names MUST NOT contain the "@" character (0x40).
 This is a tag for the user namespace.

-{: title="Signature Notation Data Subpacket registry"}
+{: title="Signature Notation Data Subpacket Types registry" #sig-note-data-subpacket-types}
 Notation Name | Data Type | Allowed Values | Reference
 --------------|-----------|----------------|----------
  | | |